-The School of Education has its offices in 1 Morrill Hall.
+The School of Education has its office in 116 Morrill Hall.

 engineering

 The School of Engineering has established various curricula to prepare you to enter any one of several engineering fields.
 These curricula are as broad as possible, while still offering a high degree of specialization.